 Flat-Fee Commercial Property Closing Costs

-The simplest commercial property closing costs are flat-fee expenses that remain relatively standard across all investment properties.
+The simplest commercial real estate closing costs are flat-fee expenses that remain relatively standard across all investment properties.
 These include title insurance, appraisals, environmental reports, processing/underwriting fees, and credit checks.

 Title Search and Title Insurance: $2,500 – $15,000

 The title company will conduct a title search to confirm that the property’s title is clear, and they’ll provide insurance in case an issue does arise (which is highly uncommon but potentially devastating).
 The same company often provides title insurance to multiple parties in a deal.